AmnaAbdellatif/petAdoption/Readme.md

-# House Renting Portal Documentation
+# Pet Adoption Portal Documentation
-bellow is the documentation for the apis included in House Renting portal backend.
+bellow is the documentation for the apis included in Pet Adoption portal backend.

 ### General Information
 Authentication mechanism: JWT